• Home

 You are here: Home / Baby Boomers - Women Over 50 / self discovery / If Age is Simply a State of Mind How Young do You Feel?

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

 If Age is Simply a State of Mind How Young do You Feel?

-December 5, 2019 by Rebecca Forstadt-Olkowski 12 Comments
+by Rebecca Forstadt-Olkowski 12 Comments

 I’ve been contemplating the idea that “age is a state of mind” for a while now.
 I’m in my 60s but don’t feel old.
-It’s funny because some people who are in their 30s think they’re old.
+It’s funny because some people who are in their 30s think they’re ancient.
 I remember dreading turning that age but now it seems ridiculous.

 Perception of aging – We are not our grandparents